-Subscriber's applications are submitted directly to certification authority or indirectly by registration authority.
+Subscriber's applications are submitted directly to certification authority, indirectly by registration authority or with the participation of a Business Identity Confirmation Point.
 Applications submitted directly might concern: certificate registration, certificate renewal, rekey and certificate revocation.
 Applications submitted indirectly concern: certificate registration and modification, although other applications connected with other certification services delivered by a certification authority are also permitted.

 The registration authority operator has a double role: the role of subscriber and the role of person authorized to represent the certification authority.
 In the first case, the operator can submit the same applications as any other subscriber.
-In the second case, the operator can confirm application submitted by the subscribers and in well-founded cases create applications for revocation of certificates belonging to subscribers that violate the present Certification Practice Statement
+In the second case, the operator can confirm application submitted by the subscribers and in well-founded cases create applications for revocation of certificates belonging to subscribers that violate the present Certification Practice Statement.